Skip to content

 Mum of Elsie who has SMA Type 2

-If your child tires quickly when using a manual chair, your physio / OT may recommend adding power assist – a power pack or powered wheels as an option.
-This means that a suitably supportive lightweight, foldable manual wheelchair can still be used indoors or for shorter trips but there is the option of getting further faster.
+If your child tires quickly using a manual chair, your physio or OT may suggest adding power assist.
+This is either a power pack or powered wheels.
+They can still use a supportive lightweight, foldable manual wheelchair indoors or for shorter trips, but they have the option of getting further faster.
 This saves energy for other activities.

-If this is an option you are discussing for your child, you will need to check that:
+If you are discussing this option for your child, you need to check that:

-• the power system you are thinking about is compatible with your child’s chair and suitable for their strength
+• the power system is compatible with your child’s chair and suitable for their strength

 • the chair will still be light and compact enough for you to lift it into your car

-• the cost of the batteries and running costs and annual service are affordable for you.
-This option, though more flexible and generally lighter, can be more expensive than a powered wheelchair.
+• you can afford the cost of the batteries, running costs and annual service.
+Though this option is more flexible and generally lighter, it can be more expensive than a powered wheelchair.

-Living Made Easy / Power Assists for Manual Wheelchairs may be helpful in any discussions with your OT / physio.
+Living Made Easy / Power Assists for Manual Wheelchairs > may be helpful in any discussions with your OT or physio.

-If you already have a chair provided by Wheelchair Services (WS), check they will allow you to modify their chair with your chosen power pack.
+If you already have a chair from Wheelchair Services, check they will allow you to modify their chair with your chosen power pack.
 If not, you may need to buy your own manual chair in addition to the power pack.

-• Whizz-Kidz – fund a range of powered and manual wheelchairs for children under 18 years of age, if wheelchair services cannot provide the mobility equipment your child needs.
-They also provide information, advice, activity programmes and wheelchair skills training programmes, as well as this guide: Caring For Your Wheelchair: Wheelchairs and Equipment
+• Whizz-Kidz > – fund a range of powered and manual wheelchairs for children under 18 years of age, if wheelchair services cannot provide what your child needs.
+They also provide information, advice, activity programmes and wheelchair skills training programmes, as well as this guide: Caring For Your Wheelchair: Wheelchairs and Equipment >

 Some children are ready for a power chair before they are aged 5.
-However, in the UK at the moment it is rare that a chair will be funded until a child is aged at least 3 years.
+However, in the UK it is rare that a chair will be funded until a child is aged at least 3 years.
 This is one reason why Wizzybug is very popular.

 In general, your child will need a chair that meets their health, educational and social needs.
 Ideally this means that they have a chair that: